vkay94/DoubleTapPlayerView/README.md

 # Sample app

-If you would like to test the YouTube overlay, then you can either download the [demo app][demoapp] or build it yourself from code.
+If you would like to test the YouTube overlay, then you can either download the demo app, which can be found under Assets of the release or build it yourself from code.
 It provides all modifications available.

 The sample videos own by *Blender Foundation* and a full list can be found [here][videolist].